 The DOH found no indication that the illnesses are linked to poor food handling or preparation.
 A statement from the DOH says that “contamination of produce with Cyclospora often occurs prior to arrival at food distribution centers and restaurants.”
 As the investigation continues, more establishments may be identified.
 Health officials recommend that anyone with diarrhea for three or more days should see their doctor.

-Pritzker Hageman Cyclospora attorney, Ryan Osterholm, has represented more Cyclospora clients than any other attorney in the United States.
+Our Cyclospora attorneys have represented more Cyclospora clients than any other firm in the United States.
 We were recently retained in the Cyclospora outbreak linked to Cooper’s Hawk Winery and Restaurant in Florida.
 Call us today at 1-888-377-8900.

 Cyclospora Outbreaks Linked to Fresh Produce